agarrharr/awesome-macos-screensavers/readme.md

 ## MusaicFM

-> A sreensaver inspired by the iTunes Artwork Screensaver for Spotify and Last.fm.
+> A screensaver inspired by the iTunes Artwork Screensaver for Spotify and Last.fm.

 [![](screenshots/musaicFm.png)](https://github.com/docterd/MusaicFM)